 Bottom line: That sign-up bonus has a $900 value when booking travel through Chase Travel, where you get a 50% redemption boost.

-Bonus offer: Earn 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Bonus offer: Limited-time Offer: Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.

 Biggest drawbacks: If you don’t frequently fly United, you might be better served by a different airline credit card, a rewards card with more nuanced rewards categories or one with no annual fee.
 Although this card’s $95 annual fee is waived the first year, it can eat into your long-term rewards value.